 3) El Chiflon Waterfalls

 El Chiflon is a stunningly blue series of cascades that culminates with the enormous Velo de Novia waterfall, plunging a dramatic 120 meters.
-Walk up a path on the bank of the Rio San Vincente for about a kilometer, you’ll inevitably hear the roar of this massive waterfall grow louder and louder.
-Once the mist begins hitting you in the face, the sparklingly blue cascades, which reveal themselves one after the next.
+While walking up a path on the bank of the Rio San Vincente for about a kilometer, you’ll inevitably hear the roar of this massive waterfall grow louder and louder.
+Once the mist begins hitting you in the face, the sparklingly blue cascades reveal themselves, one after the next.

-As you traverse up the path, you’ll notice just how well manicured this park is, which has hammocks and benches to relax in along the way.
+As you traverse up the path, you’ll notice just how well-manicured this park is, which has hammocks and benches to relax in along the way.
 The natural pools below the falls can be a refreshing place to take a dip during the dry season (roughly Jan-June).
-So pack a swimsuit and towel if you want to take a dip in the cool blue waters below the waterfalls.
+So pack a swimsuit and towel if you want to venture into those cool blue waters.

-Plan to spend at least two hours at El Chiflon.
+Plan to spend at least two hours at the El Chiflon waterfall.
 And don’t miss it.
-Taking a day trip here was one of our favorite things to do in San Cristobal de las Casas.
+Taking a day trip here is one of our favorite things to do in San Cristobal de las Casas.

-How to Get from San Cristobal de las Casas to El Chiflon
+How to Get to El Chiflon Waterfalls From San Cristobal de las Casas

-You can book a day tour to the El Chiflon waterfalls from San Cristobal de las Casas to El Chiflon that also includes subsequent visits to many of the Montebello Lakes.
-Prices for the 13-hour tour are $300 pesos, making for great value, but just be prepared for long hours in the van due to travel times.
-We used Tours por Chiapas to book our tour, yet it is offered by many agencies and hostels throughout San Cristobal de las Casas.
+You can book a day tour to the El Chiflon waterfalls from San Cristobal de las Casas, which also includes subsequent visits to many of the Montebello Lakes.
+Just be prepared for long hours in the van due to travel times.
+Tours to the El Chiflon waterfall and Lagunas de Montebello are offered by tourism agencies throughout San Cristobal de las Casas.
 Or plan in advance to lock in a tour at a good price.

 4) Lagunas de Montebello National Park